officialcyberxd/termux-setup/README.md

-# How to Install in termux ?
+# How to use in termux ?

 Open the termux app and type following commands.